Concurrent degrees will not be available from Session 2 2019 onwards.

 The aim of a concurrent degree is to study as many units as possible required for your second degree as part of your first degree.
 You can then transfer these units to your second degree according to the University’s Recognition of Prior Learning (RPL) policy (subject to limitation).

 The units you undertake within your first degree are potentially eligible to be transferred towards your second degree as foundation/ required units (specified credit) or electives (unspecified credits).
 You can include your PACE units among the units you transfer, as long as it is eligible for both degrees.
-See the handbook for these requirements.
+See the Handbook archive for these requirements.

-Planning your programs of study
+Planning your course of study

 How long will it take to complete my concurrent degrees?

 It will take a minimum of four years to complete both degrees.
 The duration of both degrees will also depend on unit availability and/or how you plan your studies.
-You must complete at least the minimum number of credit points within your concurrent (second) degree program, as shown in the table below:
+You must complete at least the minimum number of credit points within your concurrent (second) degree, as shown in the table below:

 Duration of second degree